Mulgrave, New South Wales

-Mulgrave is a suburb north west of Sydney, in the state of New South Wales, Australia.
+Mulgrave is a suburb in the north west of Sydney in New South Wales, Australia.
 It is a predominantly industrial and commercial area.

 History

 The district was settled in the period between 1794 and 1800.
 Lieutenant-Governor Grose named the locality 'Mulgrave Place' honouring Constantine Phipps, the second Baron Mulgrave, who had died in 1792.
 Baron Mulgrave had been an English naval officer and statesman and a colleague and friend of Joseph Banks.

 Transport

-Mulgrave railway station is on the T1 North Shore & Western line and the T5 Cumberland line.
+Mulgrave railway station is on the Richmond railway line.
 It is four stations from the terminus station at Richmond.
 Mulgrave station is 53 km from Sydney's Central Station, which takes approximately 1 hour 6 minutes to travel by train during peak hour.
 The station along with the arrival of a steam train features in The Seekers at Home TV special, 1968.
 Filmed as the setting for the song "Angeline is always Friday", steam hauled services ceased to operate shortly afterwards.